-- - Straight-away Records will only be counted one (1) time per distance (1/4 mile and Kilo) per year unless the record was broken by another driver and reset all within the same year. - 37.2.7 In event of a tie, candidate with greatest number of races will receive 1 point - 37.2.8 In the event that the Inboard category only has two spots the multiple class option will not be used.
+- 37.2.7 In event of a tie, candidate with greatest number of races will receive 3 points. - 37.2.8 In the event that the Inboard category only has two spots the multiple class option will not be used.